IbrahimElshafey/LocalResumableFunction/_Documents/Publisher.md

 * Review CanPublishFromExternal and IsLocalOnly
 	* Should it defined for method group or method idenetifier
 * Publish from client to multiple services
-	* Pushed call must have flag fields for:
+	* Pushed call may have flag fields for:
 		* Is from external
 		* From service
 		* To Service